ONE

 I’d probably die before I got the chance to flee if I flashed my ass at another

 infernal.
-Or I’d survive when I shouldn’t, revealing what I was to an
+Or I’d survive when I shouldn’t, revealing what I was to an Inquisitor

 The door to the

-woman’s face to recognize a Templar I’d seen around the tower.
+face to recognize a Templar I’d seen around the tower.
 The man’s button-up

-enough to arm them both.
+to arm them both.

-bottom.
-I put my hand on the doorknob but didn’t turn it.
-Instead, I closed my
+racing by the time I reached it.
+I put my hand on the doorknob but didn’t turn

-eyes and drew into myself, forcing my breath to slow and stopping the parade of
+it.
+Instead, I closed my eyes and drew into myself, forcing my breath to slow

-fears and what-ifs.
+and stopping the parade of fears and what-ifs.

 “What’s the tag’s name?”
-I said.
-Knowing would make this harder, and
+I

-the fact he was an infernal didn’t make it easier anymore.
-But killing should
+make it easier anymore.
+But killing should be hard.

 “Lucas Alexander,” Quin said.

-They were still a ways away, and it took a moment to pick their
+They were still a ways off,

-faint spirits out from the background noise.
-The door blurred details, but my
+and it took a moment to pick their faint spirits out from the background noise.

-spirit eye could see through both it and the concrete wall beyond.
-A figure of
+The door blurred details, but my spirit eye could see through both it and the

-white light, and one of red, stood together on a level empty of both cars and
+concrete wall beyond.
+A figure of white light, and one of red, stood together

-guarded those too.
+electric wires.
+Templars guarded those too.

-I wondered if the infernal could see them.
+I wondered if the infernal

+could see them.
 Or if he’d even looked.

-He might have seen me already, and I didn’t know what would happen if he was
+He might have seen me already, and I

-watching when I started to chant.
-But I had no choice, and time was running
+had no choice, and time was running out.

-The ethereal syllables of the chant flowed off my tongue, turning
+The ethereal syllables of the

-to ice that crept over my skin and made my toes curl when it repeated at the
+chant flowed off my tongue, turning to ice that crept over my skin and made my

-fourth beat.
-The chill was the same whether I was half-naked or, as I was then,
+toes curl when it repeated at the fourth beat.
+The chill was the same whether I

-covered head to toe in heat.
-Neither of the distant figures appeared to react,
+was half-naked or, as I was then, covered head to toe in heat.
+Neither of the

-though the red one shouldn’t have.
-The color of her light marked her as human,
+distant figures appeared to react, though the red one shouldn’t have.
+The color

-and as far as I knew, I was the only person in Ash who looked human but could
+of her light marked her as human, and as far as I knew, I was the only person

 And heal like one.